benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 </details>

-#### Caddyfile to proxy HTTPS traffic to Pi-Hole
+#### Caddyfile to proxy HTTPS traffic to Pi-Hole or AdGuard Home

-Here's my Caddy file config to define Caddy's behavior to proxy HTTPS requests back to the PiHole backend:
+Here's my Caddy file config to define Caddy's behavior to proxy HTTPS requests back to the PiHole or AdGuard Home web backend:

 <details markdown=1 class="mb-3">
 <summary><strong>Example <code>caddyfile</code> to proxy HTTPS to the PiHole web interface</strong></summary>